iainquayle/birch/construct.md

 x => y => x + y
 ```

-May follow a haskell like syntax, which would make inputing more natural.
+May follow a haskell like syntax, which would be a litte more readable.

 ```
 x, y => x + y